cardstack/catalog-experiment/README.md

    yarn serve
    ```

+If you want to use a `tsc --watch`, it's a little tricky since each package has
+its own `tsconfig.json` and needs to have it's own `tsc --watch`.
+You can run
+`tsc --watch` in all the projects separately.
+Or, if you are using VS Code, we
+have setup a auto watch tasks that will automatically `tsc --watch` all the
+projects when you open the VS Code workspace for this project.
+You'll need to
+first confirm that you want to run the auto tasks, which you can enable in the
+`Tasks: Manage Automatic Tasks in Folder` from the Command Palette.

-Conversely, if you want to use webpack to package up the file-daemon's js into a single bundle and run the file daemon from the webpack generated package, then:
+Conversely, if you want to use webpack to package up the file-daemon's js into a
+single bundle and run the file daemon from the webpack generated package, then:

 1. Run the webpack for the file-daemon:
    ```sh